ahmedayman94/programming-cheatsheet/README.md

 ```
 This runs a local server that will forward HTTP traffic via SSH to the VM
 * `-vvv` is verbose mode
+** We might need to edit hosts file to resolve the dns name to loopback address
 ## base64
 ```
 echo -n "somethings that i want to convert to basesixtyfour" | base64